-The incidence of all forms of infantile nystagmus is estimated to be 1 in 5,000 newborns; however, the precise incidence of X-linked infantile nystagmus is unknown.
+The incidence of X-linked infantile nystagmus is estimated to be 4.4 in 10,000 individuals.

 X-linked infantile nystagmus is inherited in an X-linked pattern.
-A condition is considered X-linked if the altered gene that causes the disorder is located on the X chromosome, one of the two sex chromosomes in each cell.
-In males (who have only one X chromosome), one altered copy of the gene in each cell is sufficient to cause the condition.
-In females (who have two copies of the X chromosome), one altered copy of the gene in each cell can cause the condition, although affected females may experience less severe symptoms than affected males.
-Approximately half of the females with only one altered copy of the FRMD7 gene in each cell have no symptoms of this condition.
+The gene associated with this condition is located on the X chromosome, which is one of the two sex chromosomes.
+In individuals with one X chromosome (typical for males), a variant in the only copy of the gene in each cell is sufficient to cause the condition.
+In people with two copies of the X chromosome (typical for females), one altered copy of the gene can cause the condition, although the features may be less severe than in individuals with two altered copies.
+Some of these individuals may have no signs or symptoms at all; approximately half of females with only one altered copy of the FRMD7 gene have no symptoms of this condition.

 Other Names for This Condition

 - X-linked congenital nystagmus

 - X-linked idiopathic infantile nystagmus

 Additional Information & Resources